Intermittently Observable Markov Decision Processes: Introduction

 Studies on MDPs with imperfect information transmissions can be traced back to \cite{brooks1972markov}, who investigated MDPs with one-step delayed state information.
 Continuing along this line of research, \cite{Katsi2003} extended the framework and showed that an MDP with delays (whether constant or random delays) can be reduced to an MDP without delays, differing only in the size of state space. \cite{Goldsmith2012} studied a group of coupled MDPs with delayed state information and provided a bound on the finite history of observations and control needed for the optimal control.
 In addition, state information delays have also been considered in partially observable MDPs (POMDPs) \citep{kim1987,bander1999} and decentralized control problems \citep{hsu1982decentralized,varaiya1978}.

 While delayed state information has been extensively investigated, intermittent state information has not attracted particular attention in MDP studies.
-Perhaps this is because IOMDPs naturally fall into the category of POMDPs.
-Specifically, if the state information is not received by the controller at some time step, then the previously received state information could serve as a noisy observation that implies a distribution of the current state.
-The mainstream method for treating a POMDP is to reformulate it as a fully observable MDP by constructing belief states \citep{astrom1965POMDP,krishnamurthy2016POMDP}.
+Perhaps this is because IOMDPs naturally fall into the category of POMDPs. {Specifically, in an IOMDP, each observation either provides complete knowledge of the state (when state information is received) or no information at all (when state information is lost).} The mainstream method for treating a POMDP is to reformulate it as a fully observable MDP by constructing belief states \citep{astrom1965POMDP,krishnamurthy2016POMDP}.
 The resulting MDP is thus sometimes called belief MDP \citep{kaelbling1998}.
 Under this formulation, it can be proved that the value function of the belief MDP is a piecewise linear and convex function of the belief state \citep{smallwood1973,white1980,araya2010pomdp}.
-This nice property has been extensively exploited to develop algorithms for finding optimal policies, resulting in the one-pass algorithm \citep{smallwood1973}, the linear support algorithm \citep{Cheng_1988}, incremental pruning \citep{cassandra2013incremental}, the duality-based approach \citep{zhang2010}, and others.
+This nice property has been widely exploited in the design of POMDP algorithms, resulting in the one-pass algorithm \citep{smallwood1973}, the linear support algorithm \citep{Cheng_1988}, incremental pruning \citep{cassandra2013incremental}, the duality-based approach \citep{zhang2010}, and others.
 In addition, there are also many algorithms that approximate the exact value iteration solution, including the point-based value iteration \citep{pineau2003PBIV,porta2006point}, heuristic search value iteration \citep{smith2012heuristic}, and others \citep{shani2007forward,kurniawati2008sarsop,poupart2011closing}.

-Although there is a rich set of algorithms for POMDPs, finding optimal or near-optimal policies is still computationally complex.
-A major reason is the so-called curse of dimensionality --- given a problem with $n$ physical states, the belief state space of the associated POMDP is the $(n-1)$-dim probability simplex, which is a continuous space.
-As a result, general POMDP algorithms are inefficient for solving IOMDPs.
-Fortunately, this paper finds that the special structure of the problem can be exploited to find near-optimal policies efficiently.